Hyperfine-interaction limits polarization entanglement of photons from semiconductor quantum dots

 We now investigate the generation of entangled photon pairs in individual InGaAs QDs at a temperature of \SI{5}{K}.
-The QDs were obtained via the Stranski-Krastanow growth mode and the partial capping and annealing method, resulting in $\sim$\SI{2}{nm}-high QDs with an average In fraction of $x_\text{In}=0.45(5)$ \cite{Braun2016}.
-The employed material can be considered of state-of-the-art quality, as it originates from the same wafer used in Ref.~\cite{He2013}.
+The QDs were obtained via the Stranski-Krastanov growth mode and the partial capping and annealing method, resulting in $\sim$\SI{2}{nm}-high QDs with an average In fraction of $x_\text{In}=0.45(5)$ \cite{Braun2016}.
+The employed material is of state-of-the-art quality with high single-photon indistinguishability and an average X lifetime as low as \SI{400}{ps} (the samples originate from the same wafer as the one used in Ref.~\cite{He2013}).
 To limit the generation of free carriers in the QD surroundings, we create the XX state via coherent two-photon excitation (TPE)~\cite{Stufler2006}.
 The TPE process is sketched in the inset of Fig.~\ref{fig:pl}(a), where a pulsed laser with a pulse duration of \SI{7}{ps} is tuned to $E_{\text{L}}$, corresponding to half of the XX energy.
-To maximize chances of observing entanglement fidelities beyond state-of-the-art, we focus on QDs selected out of a much larger ensemble because of their intrinsically small value $S$ of the FSS, see inset of Fig. \ref{fig:pl}(a), which we obtain from polarization-resolved photoluminescence (PL) spectra with an accuracy of about \SI{0.2}{\micro eV}.
-Figure \ref{fig:pl}(a) depicts the TPE-PL spectrum from an InGaAs QD (QD1), with $S=\SI{1.3(3)}{\micro eV}$ and an energy difference between the XX and the X photons of $E_{\text{B}}=\SI{2.4}{meV}$ (\SI{1.6}{nm}), while Fig.~\ref{fig:pl}(b) shows the corresponding excitation dynamics under varying average laser power $P_\textrm{E}$.
-At the $\pi$-pulse condition, seen from the first Rabi-flop, the XX inversion efficiency is determined to be $\eta_\text{P}=0.70(2)$ (see supplementary for details).
+To maximize chances of observing entanglement fidelities beyond state-of-the-art, we focus on QDs selected out of a much larger ensemble because of their intrinsically small value $S$ of the FSS, see inset of Fig. \ref{fig:pl}(a), which we obtain from polarization-resolved photoluminescence (PL) spectra with an accuracy of about \SI{0.2}{\micro eV} (see supplementary for details).
+Figure \ref{fig:pl}(a) depicts the TPE-PL spectrum from an InGaAs QD (QD1), with $S=\SI{1.3(3)}{\micro eV}$ and an energy difference between the XX and the X photons of $E_{\text{B}}=\SI{2.4}{meV}$ (\SI{1.6}{nm}).
+Figure \ref{fig:pl}(b) shows the corresponding excitation dynamics under varying average laser power $P_\textrm{E}$.
+At the $\pi$-pulse condition (at the power $P_\pi\approx\SI{2}{\micro W}$), seen from the first Rabi-flop, the XX inversion efficiency is determined to be $\eta_\text{P}=0.70(2)$ (see supplementary for details).
 The radiative lifetimes for the XX-to-X and X-to-ground-state decays, obtained via a convolved fit of the traces in Fig.~\ref{fig:pl}(c) with the instrument response function (IRF), are $T_{1,\text{XX}}=\SI{150(4)}{ps}$ and $T_{1,\text{X}}=\SI{346(8)}{ps}$, respectively.
-The $T_{1,\text{X}}$ value observed for this QD and others in the same sample is shorter than typical values of $\sim$1~ns reported for InGaAs QDs and favors the observation of highly entangled photons.
+The $T_{1,\text{X}}$ value observed for this QD and others in the same sample is compatible with that observed under resonant excitation in Ref.~\cite{He2013} and favors the observation of highly entangled photons.
+The X (XX) lifetime depends strongly on the individual QD geometry \cite{Braun2016,Huber2019} and can therefore deviate from the average of about \SI{400}{ps} (\SI{200}{ps}) by up to \SI{30}{\percent}.